 In the UK, Polaroid sells a number of dirt-cheap displays through the supermarket chain Asda, with a 24-inch Polaroid Series 1 set available as low as £139 – and 49-inch 4K sets for as little as £229 – though you'll need to find one in-store rather than buying online.

-Even Polaroid's 4K sets are very much the lower end of the market – American retailer Kmart sells 55-inch UHD displays for under $500 (£400 / AU$700).
+Even Polaroid's 4K sets are very much the lower end of the market – American retailer Kmart sells 55-inch UHD displays for under $500.

 Some Polaroid sets aren't really fully-fledged smart TVs in their own right – watch out for this – but come with a basic Google OS, which relies on you casting content from a smartphone or tablet.
 Any handy USB port in the back should let you use an actual Chromecast or Amazon Fire TV stick though, which might be significantly more convenient.